PetrosStav/BioMRC_code/README.md

 Dataset is available on: https://archive.org/details/biomrc_dataset

 The ASReaderTest and AOAReaderTest files use as input a preprocessed version of the dataset, which is not provided, as it can be produced by the original dataset.
+Setting B can be enabled as a parameter and the code will perform the mapping from the Setting A version of the preprocessed dataset.

+The code SciBertReaderSum and SciBertReaderMax uses the original dataset and not a preprocessed one.

+For Setting B in SciBertReaderSum and SciBertReaderMax, just change the dataset input to the B version.